h2oai/dai-deployment-examples/mojo-nifi/README.md

 ### Batch Scoring

-If you uploaded the **predBatchesHydCoolCond** flow template, ran the flow and then stopped it, you should see the following NiFi Flow:
+If you uploaded the **BatchPredHydCoolCond** flow template, ran the flow and then stopped it, you should see the following NiFi Flow:

 ![nifi-flow-run-mojo-batch-scores](images/nifi-flow-run-mojo-batch-scores.jpg)